-- manage at least five to six hours of physical activity per day with ease. - walk at a regular to moderate pace up to 5-7km per day on flat or undulating terrain; a few days include steep ascents/descents to hilltop towns and terraced gardens. - keep up with the group at all times. - climb a few flights of stairs without duress (eg. access to 3rd level of the Pont du Gard involves 80 steps). - stand for one to two hours during visits to galleries and museums without the need to sit. - manage your own luggage at some hotels and at the Nîmes train station
+- manage at least five to six hours of physical activity per day with ease. - walk at a regular to moderate pace on flat or undulating terrain; a few days include steep ascents/descents to hilltop towns and terraced gardens. - climb a few flights of stairs without duress (eg. access to 3rd level of the Pont du Gard involves 80 steps). - stand for one to two hours during visits to galleries and museums without the need to sit. - manage your own luggage at some hotels and at the Nîmes train station.